Frequently Asked Questions

-Morrisville Food Co-op has different offerings than other area grocery stores.
+The Morrisville Food Co-op has different offerings than other area grocery stores.
 Larger chain stores emphasize price, volume and variety.
 The Co-op’s inventory emphasizes healthy, organic and locally sourced products with the intended support of local producers and stimulation of the local economy.
-Additionally, Morrisville Food Co-op offers educational opportunities that allow shoppers to make more informed and more healthful choices.
+Additionally, the Morrisville Food Co-op offers educational opportunities that allow shoppers to make more informed and more healthful choices.

 Are Morrisville Food Co-op’s Prices Higher?